 In this blog I will try to answer these 3 questions:

-- What is a VA rating and when does it apply to a CT?
+- What is a Volt-Ampere rating (VA rating) and when does it apply to a CT?

 - How can I figure out the VA rating for my application?

 - What happens if I get this wrong?

 So what’s a Volt-Ampere rating?
 Power monitoring includes two important readings: voltage and current.
 Both are needed in order to calculate the various parameters we might be interested in, including active power, reactive power, apparent power, power factor, power demand, and so on.